What is Artemis?

 What will I learn?

 We will spend part of each day in a computer lab, learning computer literacy through the use of programs such as Microsoft Powerpoint and Adobe Photoshop, or learning the basics of computer programming through web design in HTML and CSS, and languages like Java and Python.
 We will also spend part of each day in a classroom, where students will be introduced to the more theoretical aspects of computer science.
 During this portion of the day, we will cover topics such as Cryptography and Artificial Intelligence through games and other hands-on activities.
 When the lesson plan is finalized, we will update the website with more information.
+For detailed information about last year's curriculum, please see our Topics page.

 What else will I do at camp?

 Artemis will also have a variety of guest speakers, to be determined in the first few weeks of June.
 They will include representatives from our industry sponsors, BU professors and researchers, and other prominent women in the sciences.
+For complete listing of speakers from last year, please visit our Guest Speakers page.

 And don't worry, we will not be sitting at the computers all day.
 We will have lots of fun outdoor activities, such as a scavenger hunt around BU's campus, games like capture the flag, and a field day at the end of camp!
 Finally, at the end of the program, we will hold a special event where all students will be able to present the work they have done over the course of the program to their families and to BU's faculty members.